 Making a stained glass craft is easy and fun for kids to do.
-Plus, for as beautiful as these turn out, they are no-fail AND toddler friendly.
+Plus, for as beautiful as these turn out, they are no-fail and toddler friendly.
 Can’t beat that.

 We made these stained glass butterflies in a similar way, but switched out the black glue for a shimmery blue and some gold glitter glue, and they are truly beautiful.
 See how to adapt this for multiple ages.
 Add this to your list of fun Easter activities to do with kids.

-Easter Egg Stained Glass Craft
+Stained Glass Easter Eggs Craft